The ALICE experiment: a journey through QCD: High-density QCD effects in proton--proton and proton--nucleus collisions

 Despite the many similarities with large systems, the origin of the observed collectivity in pp and p--Pb collisions is not clear and further insight can be obtained by comparing the measurements with model calculations.
 Several approaches are able to explain some features of the experimental data, ranging from purely initial-state gluon momentum correlations~\cite{Mace:2018vwq,Blok:2018xes}, to final state effects where the particle azimuthal anisotropy arises as the system's response to initial spatial anisotropy.
 The latter is described either with a macroscopic model, such as hydrodynamics~\cite{Weller:2017tsr,Zhao:2020pty,Mantysaari:2017cni}, or a microscopic approach, such as transport models~\cite{Kurkela:2018ygx,Nie:2018xog}, hadronic rescatterings~\cite{Zhou:2015iba,Romatschke:2015dha}, or PYTHIA with the string shoving mechanism~\cite{Bierlich:2017vhg}.

 Hydrodynamic calculations within the IP-Glasma+MUSIC+UrQMD framework~\cite{Schenke:2020mbo} are quantitatively consistent with the $v_n\{m\}$ measurements in Pb--Pb collisions, as shown in Fig.~\ref{fig3.6} (b).
-The same model shows, in panel (c), a good description of the $v_n\{2\}$ and even a qualitative agreement with $v_2\{4\}$ results in p--Pb collisions, which could only be achieved by assuming sub-nucleon fluctuations instead of a round proton~\cite{Mantysaari:2017cni}.
+The same model shows, in panel (c), a good description of the $v_n\{2\}$ and even a qualitative agreement with $v_2\{4\}$ results in p--Pb collisions, which could only be achieved by assuming sub-nucleon fluctuations, i.e.\ that the proton contains smaller structures modelled as three hot spots~\cite{Mantysaari:2017cni}.
+Instead, the data are not reproduced by the model if the proton is assumed to have a Gaussian profile in the transverse plane.
 While the contribution from fluctuations at such small scales is relatively mild in heavy-ion collisions where the spatial eccentricity is predominantly defined by the colliding nucleons, they become more important in small collision systems.
 Despite the successful description of Pb--Pb and p--Pb collisions, the IP-Glasma+MUSIC+UrQMD model~\cite{Schenke:2020mbo} does not reproduce the weak dependence of $v_2$ on multiplicity in pp collisions, and it significantly underestimates the $v_3$ (see Fig.~\ref{fig3.6} (d)).
 In the same panel the iEBE-VISHNU hydrodynamic model calculations with HIJING initial conditions~\cite{Zhao:2017rgg,Zhao:2020pty} are shown.
 Only simulations with the parameter set denoted as ``IV'', providing the best description of our data, are chosen for comparison.
 The model tends to follow the weak trend of $v_n$ with multiplicity.
 While a quantitative agreement is found with measurements of $v_3$ and $v_4$, this was not achieved in the case of $v_2$ with any of the parameter sets used in the simulations.
 This discrepancy may be due to the fact that the model parameters are tuned to describe the $v_2$ measurements obtained from two-particle correlations with the template fit method used for non-flow subtraction, while our results were performed using two-particle cumulants with a $|\Delta\eta|>1.4$ gap.
 Further tuning of the theoretical models could improve the comparison, though it should be noted that non-flow may not be fully removed when only two-particle correlations are used for the measurement.
 In addition, the real-valued $v_2\{4\}$ in pp collisions has not been obtained in any hydrodynamic model so far, possibly because of the large nonlinear hydrodynamic response to initial eccentricities causing a positive $c_{2}\{4\}$~\cite{Schenke:2019pmk,Zhao:2020pty}.